espocrm/documentation/docs/development/api.md

     GET https://address_of_your_crm/api/v1/Contact/55643ca033f7ab4c5
     ```

 In this documentation we omit the site URL and `api/v1/` path when we show examples of API functions.
-If you utilize any our client implementation, it will prepend these parts automatically.
+If you utilize any our client implementation, it will prepend these URL parts automatically.

 !!! note